 Struggles with Guest Access in Microsoft 365

-Speaking with clients, I find one of the biggest issues they struggle with how to properly secure Guest access in Microsoft 365 applications.
+Speaking with clients, I find one of the biggest issues they struggle with is how to properly secure Guest access in Microsoft 365 applications.

 While many organizations had already begun outsourcing their email to M365, most had really only begun looking at the rest of the M365 offering (Teams, SharePoint Online and OneDrive) when COVID hit.
 Most organizations wound up diving headfirst into this offering in an attempt to deal with the sudden need to work and collaborate with colleagues from home.
 Many organizations had their budgets and resources thrown entirely into this new deployment.

-To give a little bit of perspective, from April of 2020 to April of 2021, Teams alone more than doubled from 70 million users to 145 million users.
+To give a little bit of perspective, from April 2020 to April 2021, Teams alone more than doubled from 70 million users to 145 million users.
 Incredibly, in the following quarter alone, Teams added another 105 million users to bring the total up to 250 million at the end of July 2021.
 In 2021, 86% of organizations reported that they had migrated from SharePoint On-Premises to SharePoint Online.

-I personally have dropped data into folders or chats that I had forgotten contained more people than I really wanted to share that particular data with.
+I personally have dropped data into folders that I had forgotten contained more people than I really wanted to share that particular data with.
 While I’ve been fortunate not to share anything too critical, there have been a number of incidents where that has happened, including one at the US Army Futures Command.

-You can certainly turn off sharing altogether with external guest users or delegate that to IT to manage, but that significantly reduces the ability to collaborate, potentially adding to the administrative burden for IT.
 Conveniently, NC Protect makes it much easier to place Information Barriers between internal users and Guest users.

 NC Protect has a built-in compliance engine to discover and tag sensitive data such as Credit Cards, National ID numbers, CUI data, or it can perform custom keyword searches.
-NC Protect can also leverage existing classifications including Microsoft Purview Information Protection/MIP sensitivity labels and third party metadata to prevent Guests from accessing any data considered sensitive or “not for public release”.
+NC Protect can also leverage existing classifications, including Microsoft Purview Information Protection/MIP sensitivity labels and third party metadata, to prevent Guests from accessing any data considered sensitive or “not for public release”.
 Any data attribute can be used for this purpose, even a simple manual flag or checkbox on the file within SharePoint.